near/docs/docs/1.concepts/1.basics/protocol.md

 ## What can we do with a blockchain?
 Users can perform two primary actions in the NEAR ecosystem: transferring money and interacting with decentralized applications.

-**Transferring money**: Transferring money refers to sending NEARs from one user to another using the NEAR WALLET.
+**Transferring money**: Transferring money refers to sending NEAR from one user to another using the NEAR WALLET.
 Transfers in NEAR are instantaneous and have negligible transaction costs.

 **Executing decentralized applications**: Besides transferring money, NEAR tokens can be used to execute decentralized applications, as known as smart contracts.
 [Smart contracts](./smartcontracts/smartcontract.md) are small programs that live in the blockchain.